APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

   </div>
   <figcaption class="single-caption">
     <a href="https://www.instagram.com/p/C6M4IM1v3LI/?hl=en&img_index=4" style="color:#0F52BA; text-decoration:none">CAC Instagram post</a>
 	part dated October 9th, 2023 regarding the events of October 7th.
-They state that "decolonization is not a metaphor.
-Thus we honor the Palestinians on the frontlines taking their land and sovereignty back!"
+They state that &ldquo;decolonization is not a metaphor.
+Thus we honor the Palestinians on the frontlines taking their land and sovereignty back!&rdquo;
   </figcaption>
 </div>

 <p>On October 9th, 2023 CAC posted the above message on its Instagram (IG) profile.
 The political message clearly shows the CAC's position on the events of Oct 7th.
-Considering timing, and with mention of "Palestinians on the frontlines" and "From the River to The Sea, Palestine Will Be Free" the post indicates they are siding with Hamas; implying the
+Considering timing, and with mention of &ldquo;Palestinians on the frontlines&rdquo; and &ldquo;From the River to The Sea, Palestine Will Be Free&rdquo; the post indicates they are siding with Hamas; implying the
-Hamas-led attacks on civilians were necessary to "liberate from Isreal."
-While First Amendment rights protect these views, the post calls into question the use of student tuition funds to support this messaging.<p>
+Hamas-led attacks on civilians were necessary to &ldquo;liberate from Isreal.&rdquo; While First Amendment rights protect these views, the post calls into question the use of student tuition funds to support this messaging.<p>

 <div class="figure-container">